EnriqueKhai/JaneStreetETC22/README.md

 What **is** important is being able to adapt and learn the ropes on the fly to (1) develop a mental model of how trading works and (2) having the creativity to try different things!
 No matter how good you *think* your strategy is, the only thing that matters is whether it will **work**!
 So iterate often, develop quickly and test, test, test!

+> ...
+I hope you [develop a strategy] you’re proud of, and if you’re not, I hope you have the courage to start over again. -- F. Scott Fitzgerald (probably)

 Try hard, but don't take the event too seriously as well HAHAHA!
 Go out there and try silly tactics, gamble a bit and have... fun XD

 ### Regrets